-A general introduction to the history and genres of music as these developed in Europe and America from the Middle Ages through the 20th Century.
+A general introduction to the history and genres of "classical" music as these developed in Europe and America from the Middle Ages through the 21st Century.
+Offered every semester.

 Credit earned by singing in one of the choral ensembles on campus and performing in end-of-semester concerts.
-For details on the various groups see www.usfca.edu/artsci/music.
+For details on the various groups see www.usfca.edu/artsci/pa/music.
 Sections available include: USF Classical Choral Ensembles, Gospel Choir, ASUSF Voices, and St. Ignatius Choir.
+Offered every semester.

-Credit earned by taking voice lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries") and participating in some form (performer or crew) in the Music Student Showcase.
+Credit earned by taking voice lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries"), end of semester recitals, and participating in some form (performer or crew) in the Music Student Showcase.

-Credit earned by taking guitar lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries") and participating in some form (performer or crew) in the Music Student Showcase.
+Credit earned by taking guitar lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries"), end-of-semester recitals, and participating in some form (performer or crew) in the Music Student Showcase.

 Credit earned by taking piano lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries") and participating in some form (performer or crew) in the Music Student Showcase.

-Credit earned by taking violin or viola lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries") and participating in some form (performer or crew) in the Music Student Showcase.
+Credit earned by taking violin, viola, or cello lessons, preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries"), end-of-semester recitals, and participating in some form (performer or crew) in the Music Student Showcase.

-Credit earned by taking lessons in a woodwind instruments, such as flute, clarinet, saxophone, etc., preparing repertoire appropriate to the student's level, taking part in the midterm evaluations ("juries") and participating in some form (performer or crew) in the Music Student Showcase.
+Credit earned by taking lessons in a woodwind instruments, such as flute, clarinet, saxophone, etc., preparing repertoire appropriate to the student's level, taking party in the midterm evaluations ("juries"), end-of-semester recitals and participating in some form (performer or crew) in the Music Student Showcase.

 Careers in music are often accompanied by physical problems such as back pain, tendinitis and repetitive stress injuries.
 The Alexander Technique is an educational process that helps musicians use their "primary instrument"- mind and body- without strain and excessive tension.
 All the basic principles of the Technique will be covered and all students will participate in applying the Technique to performance and counteracting stage fright and nervousness.
-No pre-requisite, required of PASJ majors with Music Concentration, but open to all students.
+Offered each Fall.
+No pre-requisite.
+Required of PASJ majors with Music Concentration, but open to all students.

 This course looks at the relationship between music and social justice.
 Using case studies from different historical times and different parts of the world we will examine how musicians create and perform music both in reaction to the social environment and to change it.
-Required for PASJ majors with music concentration, and Music Minors, or by permission of instructor.
+Required for PASJ majors with music concentration, and Music Minors.
+Offered each Fall.